allegro/restapi-guideline/docs/Representation.md

 {
     "user" : {
         // ...
-        "prefferedLanguage": "ru-UA" // Russian used in eastern Ukraine }
+        "prefferedLanguage": "en-GB" //  form of English in the UK, but also countries such as Canada }
 }
 ```